-O'Shauguessy (secre-tary), and W. Unite Jones (editor of the official) organ.
+O'Shauguessy (secretary), and W. Unite Jones (editor of the official organ.
 'Rotaria ').

-Explaining the object of the rotary movement, Mr. Smith said it was possible for a man to put mto his business something that was not perhaps absolutely essential to it-soul, something of himself; to inculcate good relationships with emto establish confidence in his character and integrity.
+Explaining the object of the rotary movement, Mr. Smith said it was possible for a man to put mto his business something that was not perhaps absolutely essential to it-soul, something of him-self; to inculcate good relationships with em-ployees, customers, and other business men, and to establish confidence in his character integrity.
 There were many movements on foot for giving a wider outlook and for taking men out of their ordinary occupations.
 Rotary, on the other hand, showed that those occupations were means of serving society.
 It was a sphere wherein they repaid to society something of the debt they owed for all the privileges they enjoyed.
 That was a high ideal, but people in business had to get rid of the notion that it did not matter to the rest of the world in what spirit they did their work.
 Trouble in the relationship between employers and employed, and between different sections of the community, had one foundationlack of confidence and trust.
 The great system of industrialism had tended more and more to destroy the confidence between men which existed in the Middle Ages, and to make a man more and more a competitive producer or machine.
 Rotary sought to emphasise the fact that the struggle for existence could be sweetened and made beautiful by the spirit in which it was carried out.
-In the (1, 44 without the elements of competition-for membership was limited to one representative of a parthular line-and as men with common aims and objects.
+In the 1 1, 44 without the elements of competition-for membership was limited to one representative of a particular line-and as men with common aims and objects.
 It was hard enough in these days to make a living, and Rotary would not render it easier; but it would make it easier for a man to be a good citizen and more congenial to carry on his business.
 Ethical Principles in Business.

-Mr. W. G. Harrison seconded the resolution proposed by the Chairman, approving the formapresent as members.
-He said that the ideal of service upon which the Rotary movement was based was exactly what was wanted in business to-day, It must promote good business, because confidence and good feeling between the parties were assets of the highest value in conducing to of the Rotary movement as explained to a representative gathering of local and professional men held in the Oak Room of the Picture House on Wednesday evening.
-It was the was not consistent with high ethical principles; but they found it was not only possible, but that The resolution was carried, and the following were afterwards elected as the first officers: | President.
-Mr. A. W. Hut.on; vice-president, Mr. J. C. Shannon , chairman of committee, Mr. H. P. Lavender; hon, treasurer, Mr. H. Ashmole Ashmall; hon, secretary, F. L. Bullows; Council of Management, Messrs.
-E. J. Brown, S. D. Reynolds, G. W. Richmond, W. H. Yates.
-It was decided that meetings should be held at 1 p.m. on the first and third Fridays of each ! month.
+Mr. W. G. Harrison seconded the resolution proposed by the Chairman, approving the formation of a Walsall Rotary Club and enrolling those present as members.
+He said that the ideal of service upon which the Rotary movement was based was exactly what was wanted in business to-day.
+It must promote good business, because confidence and good feeling between the parties were assets of the highest value in conducing to business success.
+They had been told business was not consistent with high ethical principles; but they found it was not only possible, but that there was an organisation existing for the purpose of promoting them.
+The resolution was carried, and the following were afterwards elected as the first officers: President.
+Mr. A. W. Hut.on; vice-president.
+Mr. J. C. Shannon; chairman of committee, Mr. H. P. Lavender; hon, treasurer, Mr. H. Ashmole Ashmall; hon, secretary, F. L. Bullows; Council of Management, Messrs.
+E. J. Brown, S. D. Reynolds, G. W. Richmond, W. H. Yates: It was decided that meetings should be held at 1 p.m. on the first and third Fridays of each! month.